PureStorage-OpenConnect/SAP-HANA-Scripts/README.md

 ## Update (01/2021)

 The Python scripts for SAP HANA have now been built into standalone packages using [pyinstaller](https://www.pyinstaller.org/) and then further built into an [rpm](https://rpm.org/) , known as the SAP HANA Toolkit for easy distribution for multiple SAP HANA deployments.
-For further information on how to use the package and its contents see Using the SAP HANA Toolkit.
+For further information on how to use the package and its contents see [Using the Pure Storage SAP HANA Toolkit](https://support.purestorage.com/Solutions/SAP/SAP_HANA_on_FlashArray/Getting_Started/Using_the_SAP_HANA_Toolkit).

 ## PowerShell Scripts